fpco/cache-s3/README.md

 * Usage ain't free, gotta pay Amazon for S3.
-* Saving and restoring cache will likely be slightly slower than CI provider's native solution, since data has to move over internet.
+* Saving and restoring cache will likely be slightly slower than CI provider's native solution, since data has to move over the Internet.

 ## Usage